-Ellah Wakatama Allfrey contextualises Jackie Kay’s selection of compelling BAME writers working in the UK, revealed in the final International Literature Showcase of 2019.
+Ellah Wakatama Allfrey contextualises Jackie Kay’s selection of compelling BAED writers working in the UK, revealed in the final International Literature Showcase of 2019.

 I struggle with the awkward-in-my-mouth feel of the acronym BAME.
 It is both unwieldy and inadequate, seeking as it does to corral together in four too-small letters a multiplicity of identities, a universe of experiences and histories.
 Nowhere is this inadequacy more evident than in Jackie Kay’s glorious list of authors who represent the range, power, bold ambition and relevance of contemporary British writing.

 Viewing the writers listed here it is clear just how important the recognition of a selected group can be.
 This list serves as a sign-post and a celebration – an invitation to explore further the diverse communities, individuals, histories and possible futures that make up a full and complete truth of contemporary British experience.
 Without the work of these writers, the story of our nation is incomplete.